-- a) the expression is a literal value (or a constant); - b) the expression is a variable; - c) the expression is an operator applied to one or more operands; - d) the expression is a function or operation call.
+- the expression is a literal value (or a constant); a) - the expression is a variable; b) - the expression is an operator applied to one or more operands; c) - d) the expression is a function or operation call. - NOTE: The cases b), c) and d) may require lazy or fuzzy evaluation.
+This operational semantics does not model lazy and fuzzy evalution.
+It assumes that the correct evaluation is done implicitly.